 Test Name: CD20

-CD20 is expressed on the membrane of mature B-cells and precursor B-cells at some stages of maturation.
-It is also expressed at variable intensity in most mature B-cell non-Hodgkin lymphomas, many cases of precursor B lymphoblastic lymphoma/leukemia (typically weak and variable in the latter), lymphocyte-predominant Hodgkin lymphoma, a subset of classical Hodgkin lymphoma, and some myelomas [characteristically myeloma with t(11;14)].
+Staining for CD20 detects mature B-cells and precursor B-cells at some stages of maturation.
+It is also expressed at variable intensity in most mature B-cell non-Hodgkin lymphomas, many cases of precursor B lymphoblastic lymphoma/leukemia (typically weak and variable in the latter), and some myelomas [characteristically myeloma with t(11;14)].
 While regarded as a highly specific B-lineage associated marker, it has been rarely found in some mature T-cell lymphomas and carcinomas.
-Notably, any of these B-cell neoplasms may become CD20-negative following therapy with agents targeting CD20 (e.g. Rituximab), and staining for alternative B-cell markers (e.g. PAX5) is recommended for B-cell detection in such cases.
+Notably, any of these B-cell neoplasms may become CD20-negative following therapy with agents targeting CD20 (e.g. Rituximab).

 Storage and Transport